 Students who receive scholarships are required to have excellent attendance and behavior.
 A poor record would deprive a student of a ballet scholarship.

 As performance is an important aspect of the training of a professional dancer, all students of The School of Pennsylvania Ballet will participate on a end of the year performance and some of them would be afforded the opportunity to be cast for appropriate roles in Pennsylvania Ballet’s annual production of George Balanchine’s The Nutcracker.
 Higher level students may have the opportunity to be chosen to dance among the company members to participate in some of the Company’s repertoire with roles consistent with their level of training and development.
 In these cases the Pennsylvania Ballet’s Artistic Director and Ballet Masters cast the students from the School for company ballets.
-Casting decisions are made with considerable thought and care, but are not an indication of professional potential.

 Pennsylvania Ballet presents over 30 performances of George Balanchine’s The Nutcracker each season.
 The Nutcracker has many children’s roles, which will be filled ONLY by The School of Pennsylvania Ballet students.
 Per Pennsylvania child labor statutes, students must be 8 years old or older by October, to participate.
 Casting decisions are made based on height, musicality, presence, behavior, work ethic and technique.